-COUNT VI - TORT OF OUTRAGE
+COUNT IV - TORT OF OUTRAGE

-- 83.107.
-Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference. - 84.108.
-The actions of the Defendants were intentional, wanton, extreme and outrageous.

-- 85.109.
-The actions of the Defendants were culpable and not justifiable under the circumstances. - 86.110.
-The actions of the Defendants caused injury to Sixteen Plus. - 87.111.
+- 100. Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference. - 101.
+The actions of the Defendants were intentional, wanton, extreme and outrageous. - 102.
+The actions of the Defendants were culpable and not justifiable under the circumstances. - 103.
+The actions of the Defendants caused injury to Sixteen Plus. - 104.
 As such, the Defendants are liable for said injuries suffered by Sixteen Plus as a result of their intentional and unjustifiable misconduct.

-WHEREFORE, the Plaintiff seeks Plaintiffs seek:
+WHEREFORE, the Plaintiffs seek:

-- A. an award of compensatory damages of multiple loses of the sale of the Land at the highest and best sales value, including treble damages where permitted by law, as well as - B. equitable orders with regard to the acts. - A.C. consequential damages against the Defendants, jointly and severally, in an amount as determined by the trier of fact, along with any other relief the Court deems appropriate, including but not limited to Punitive damages if warranted by the facts and applicable law. - D. Punitive damages if warranted by the facts and applicable law. - E. Any and all other damages, fees, costs or other relief the Court may deem appropriate.
+- A. an award of compensatory damages of multiple loses of the sale of the Land at the highest and best sales value, including treble damages where permitted by law, - B. equitable orders with regard to the acts. - C. consequential damages against the Defendants, jointly and severally, in an amount as determined by the trier of fact, along with any other relief the Court deems appropriate, - D. Punitive damages if warranted by the facts and applicable law.

+E. Any and all other damages, fees, costs or other relief the Court may deem appropriate.